 “Angel in The Rubble: The Miraculous Rescue of 9/11’s Last Survivor.”

 ONLY 13 FLOORS TO GO, and she and her coworkers would be safe.
 They had begun their tenuous trek down the concrete stairwell of Tower One at the 64th floor.
 They were so near their goal – That’s when the building began to sway and the entire tower came crashing down on top of Genelle.
 In a matter of seconds, she found herself buried alive – entombed in a coffin of concrete and steel.
 Finally, after 23 hours and repeated attempts to break out of her tomb, her hand broke through the surface.
 Moments later, she felt the warmth of a strong hand latch onto hers.
 “I’ve got you Genelle,” the calm voice reassured her.
 “My name is Paul, and you’re going to be okay.”
 Paul stayed with her until rescue workers arrived.
 But 4 hours later, when the rescue team finally pulled her to safety, Paul was gone and not a single person on the scene had seen him or heard of him.
 How was that possible?
 Why hadn’t Paul interacted with the rescue workers as they drew near? . .
 And how had he known her name?
 The only answer that made sense to Genelle was that Paul was an angel – sent to rescue her from the rubble and grant her the chance to live the life she had prayed to live while buried alive.

-Please let us know If you are interested in bringing Genelle
+Please let us know If you are interested in having Genelle

 We’re happy to provide you with both her presentation and interview fees,